thejessleigh/talks/professional_development/love_being_abrasive/love_being_abrasive.md

 ^ Most of the men I talked to said "Wow, cool talk title."

 ^ And this is kind of the core of the problem, right?
+A lot of people don't even interrogate why or how terms like this are used, and what their implications might be.
+And if you *do* think about it, it's probably because you've been called it or affected by a double standard that makes you think twice about the way we refer to people.

-Abrasive is a word that doesn't have a consistent meaning and is used primarily to shame women for speaking on behalf of themselves.
+^ Abrasive is a word that doesn't have a consistent meaning and is used primarily to shame women for speaking on behalf of themselves.
 And I used to be *terrified* of being perceived as abrasive.
 I was mortified when a couple of my former coworkers referred to me as "uppity".

-^ Talk about the story of your SG interview and how it was related by a DBC classmate to the interviewers that I'm uppity, and it was seen as a charming quirk by the interviewers, so they decided to give me a shot.
+^ Talk about the story of my interview for my first tech job and how it was related by a DBC classmate to the interviewers that I'm uppity, and it was seen as a charming quirk by the interviewers, so they decided to give me a shot.

 ---